dtudk/pythonsupport-page/docs/learn-more/packages-and-environments/packages.rst

 Navigating packages
 ^^^^^^^^^^^^^^^^^^^

-Quite often it is necessary to list and find out if you already have a certain package and see what package version you have.
-Using ``conda list`` you can see all the packages that you have installed and their specific versions.
+Quite often, it is necessary to list and find out if you already have a certain package and what package version you have.
+Using the command ``conda list``, you can see all the packages that you have installed and their specific versions.

 .. tab-set::